205 - 460 Springbank Dr.

 CANADA

-All of us have the occasional anxious doubts of “did I lock the door?” but we usually try our best to quell them with reassuring thoughts.
-If your doubting has been persistent and if the worrisome thoughts have been dominating your mind and interrupting routines, you might be a victim of obsessional thinking.
+Upon leaving our houses, some of us have the occasional anxious questions of “Did I lock the door?”, but we usually try our best to quell them with reassuring thoughts.
+However, if your doubting has been too persistent and the thoughts have been worrisome enough to interrupt your routines, you might be a victim of obsessive thinking.

-Naturally, you might try to quench your obsession and reduce or prevent anxiety by indulging in compulsive behaviours.
-These behaviours may be excessive and unrealistic, and ultimately not within your control - at least not without some concerted effort.
-If you fear contamination with germs, you might end up washing your hands repeatedly just to neutralize the thought and make it stop.
-The problem is that the thoughts do not stop even after you clean up well.
+You might have given in to your obsession and indulged in compulsive behaviours, which may be excessive and unrealistic, and ultimately not within your control, or at least not without some concerted effort.
+For example, if you fear contamination with germs, you might end up washing your hands repeatedly just to neutralize the thought.
+However, the problem is that the thoughts don’t stop even after you clean up well.

 Body-focused repetitive behaviours (BFRBs) are a group of disorders characterized by repetitive behaviours that usually involve the hair, skin, and nails.
 Examples of BFRBs include trichotillomania (hair pulling), dermatillomania or excoriation (skin picking), and onychophagia (nail biting).